Ast3risk-ops/website/content/Blog/blend_v4/index.md

 BitBucket Cloud (Not Recommended): <code>https://bitbucket.org/USER/REPO/raw/FULL_COMMIT_HASH/</code>

-\* For BitBucket, you must add all the track files in ONE COMMIT, and use that commit's full hash.
+<blockquote>For BitBucket, you must add all the track files in ONE COMMIT, and use that commit's full hash.</blockquote>
 {{< /alert >}}

 ## Steps (cont.d)